Your Guide to Boiler Expansion Tank Pressure in BC

 A boiler expansion tank is a fundamental safety device in any closed-loop hydronic heating system.
 Its main job is to absorb the extra water volume that is created when water is heated, which in turn controls the system's pressure.
 Without a functioning expansion tank, the pressure could build to dangerous levels, risking damage to the boiler, pipes, and other vital components.

 When water heats up, it expands.
 In a sealed system like a boiler, that expanded water needs somewhere to go.
 The expansion tank contains a diaphragm that separates a chamber of air from the system's water.
 As the water expands, it pushes against this diaphragm, compressing the air and creating a safe buffer for the increased volume.
 This mechanism maintains the system pressure within a safe operating range, typically between 12 and 20 PSI for most residential boilers in British Columbia.
+For more details, see our guide on Combi Boiler vs. Tank Water Heater: The Best Choice for.

 How Can I Tell If My Expansion Tank Is Failing?